Wynn family (Ontario): Annex Entertainment

 In 1998, Paul Wynn founded Annex Entertainment with former Paragon Entertainment COO Richard Borchiver and Trimark Pictures co-founder Barry Barnholtz.
 The company was mainly backed by Wynn, and was based at the Wynn Group's office inside The Annex Centre.
 It also shared some legal and accounting personnel with it.
 It was unrelated to The Annex Entertainment, a Toronto film sales company established in 2015.

 Among Annex's production partners were John Gillespie of Trinity Pictures, Jalal Merhi of Film One, and industry veteran Damian Lee, who brought with him a production service relationship with Ashok Amritraj and Andrew Stevens of Phoenician Entertainment.
 Annex's first film, Woman Wanted, was a service production for Phoenician shot in Winnipeg, Manitoba, in the Summer of 1998.
 A former Winnipeg steam plant was also considered for remodel into a CAD$45–50 million studio for Annex and American partners such as Franchise Pictures (Phoenician's parent) and Lewitt/Eberts Productions, although the plan remained tentative.

 After one year mostly dedicated to service jobs, the company stepped into first party products, of which a modest number made it to the screen.
 Unproduced projects included TV series based on children's licenses Micronauts and Shivers, as well as two $6–8 million high concept thrillers from writer Robert Boris, The Chunnel and High Water Mark (set at the Hoover Dam).
 Wynn's pet project appeared to be My Best Friend's Mother, a Jewish comedy credited to one Ben Fishel (which, like an above mentioned subsidiary, translates to 'Son of Philip').
 Annex was still present at the May 2001 Cannes Film Market.

 Later projects

-At that year's next big event, October's MIFED, Wynn and Lee briefly resurfaced under a new banner, simply called Lee Wynn.
+At that year's next big event, October's MIFED (Mercato internazionale del film e del documentario), Wynn and Lee briefly resurfaced under a new banner, simply called Lee Wynn.
 My Best Friend's Mother was the sole holdover from Annex's slate, but none of the new outfit's projects appear to have reached production.
 Mid-2004, Lee and Wynn returned with another company, Lee Nasso Wynn, in association with veteran American producer Julius R. Nasso.
 But Wynn was not credited on Lee and Nasso's eventual efforts.
 According to Merhi, Wynn was dissatisfied with the profitability of his film ventures and opted to withdraw from the sector.